Couby/Tacview-LUA-SDK-Doc/content/LUA Core Interface/Math.en.md

 	A **table** which contains the { longitude = ... , latitude = ... , altitude = ...}<br>
 	Longitude and latitude are in radian.<br>
 	Altitude is in meter.
 {{% /notice %}}

+#### Math.Vector.BearingRangeAltitudeToLongitudeLatitude( referenceLongitude , referenceLatitude , bearing , range , altitude )
+*Tacview 1.8.0*

+Retrieve longitude, latitude and altitude relative to given reference point.

+- Longitude and latitude are expressed in radian.
+- Bearing is expressed in degrees relative to true north.
+- Range is expressed in meters.
+- Altitude is expressed in meters.

+{{% notice note %}}
+**Return value:**<br>
+		Position of the target point as {longitude = number , latitude = number , altitude = number}
+{{% /notice %}}